No one likes a smelly dog. So, what do you do when you find yourself with a filthy, stinky dog and no pet shampoo on hand?

 - 4 cups of water

 While you can’t use regular human shampoo on your dog, you can use a specially formulated baby shampoo.
-These shampoos are much gentler than their adult-oriented counterparts, making them less harsh on your pup’s skin and fur.
+Baby shampoo is the best human shampoo for dogs option because they are much gentler than their adult-oriented counterparts, making them less harsh on your pup’s skin and fur.

 You can use baby shampoo just like you would a traditional dog shampoo.
 However, it’s still best to use a commercial dog shampoo when possible.
 Regular use can dry your dog’s skin and lead to moderate irritation.